 What does a post about the Serengeti have to do with planning a trip?
 Arguably, all travel planning starts with a gorgeous description of an awe-inspiring scene.
 You put yourself in the writer’s shoes and you know you can’t rest until you’re the one out there, having amazing experiences every day.
 So for sheer inspiration, this post by Hecktic Travels is sure to motivate you on your journey towards travel.

 Bonus Post: 11 Travel Mistakes We Made and How to Avoid Them

 “Even travelling by bicycle, we weren’t able to avoid the trap of going too far, too fast.
 There were countless days when we pushed ourselves to exhaustion, for no particular reason, just so we could get up and do it again the next day.
 I wish we’d stopped for more pictures, taken more mysterious side roads, and spent more time lingering in small towns with seemingly nothing to offer.”

 We all make mistakes and lord knows we’ve made a few (dozen) on our adventures.
-In this post I share our biggest travel mistakes and give you a few pointers on how to avoid duplicating them.
-It will free you up to make up brand new mistakes on your own trip!
+In this post I share our biggest travel mistakes and give you a few tips on how to avoid duplicating them.
+It will free you up to make brand new travel mistakes of your own!